Get ‘Sauced’ at Memphis’s World Championship BBQ Cooking Contest

 How did the practice pay off?
 Too Sauced took second place for its tomato sauce and eighth for its vinegar sauce.
 The team also placed well in the exotic and beef categories – 13th and 21st, respectively, and with hundreds of teams competing, that’s reason to smile.
 But Too Sauced’s ribs didn’t make the coveted top 10.
 Looks like it’s another year of weekend barbecues at Neil’s house.

 Did you compete or hang around the contest this weekend?
 Share your story.
-And don’t forget Sunset Symphony on May 26 – the event will end Memphis in May with a bang (including fireworks, an air show and concert by The Bar-Kays and Memphis Symphony Orchestra – all on that legendary river).
+And don’t forget Sunset Symphony – the event will end Memphis in May with a bang (including fireworks, an air show and concert by The Bar-Kays and Memphis Symphony Orchestra – all on that legendary river).